bravlioguzman/SecureworksDellCodingChallenge/README.md

 	$ Python 3.9.5 (User might have a different version, as long as it is Python 3 the coding challenge should work)

-After the user has verified that has Python 3 on the machine, please follow these instructions:
+After the user has verified that Python 3 is installed on the machine, please follow these instructions:

-1) Go to the directory where the user downloaded the files from the git repository.
+1) Go to the directory where the user cloned the files from the git repository.
 Following the directions on Step 3, run this command to go to that directory in the terminal:

 		cd /Users/<user_name>/Desktop/<folder_created_by_user>